 When I say "Fatayer" I always think "fat-tire" in my head.
 However, the correct way to say "Fatayer" is "Fa-ta-yer."

 Fatayer doesn't have a specific meaning.
-It's just the name of this traingle-shaped Middle Eastern appetizer.
+It's just the name of this triangle-shaped Middle Eastern appetizer.
 The Mini-pies are either filled with spinach or seasoned meat and served as mezze or finger foods.

 The number of calories in a spinach pie will vary depending on the recipe.
-Using my specific recipe, one Fatayer contains 37 calories.
+Using my specific recipe, one spinach pie contains 37 calories.

 - To reheat Fatayer, wrap in paper towel and microwave for 30 seconds each.

-- You can also reheat Fatayer in an air fryer.
+- You can also reheat them in an air fryer.
 Place them in a single layer and air fry at 390 degrees F. for approximately 3 to 5 minutes.

 - To freeze Fatayer, place them on a large tray and stick the tray in the freezer for a few hours.
-Remove frozen Fatayer and store in a ziplock bag.
+Once frozen, store in a ziplock bag.

 - To cook frozen Fatayer, place them on a tray and bake in a 350-degree F oven for 25 to 30 minutes or until golden brown.

-- If a light-colored sheet is unavailable, use a silicone mat or parchment paper to keep the bottoms of the Fatayer from burning.
+- If a light-colored sheet is unavailable, use a silicone mat or parchment paper to keep the bottoms from burning.

 - If the Fatayer sit too long without being cooked, they will puff up and lose their seams.
 This can cause them to open as they're baking.
 One way to avoid this problem is to pinch and reshape the seams just before baking.